fabianhinz/RecipeHandler-4.0/README.md

 1. install [vs code](https://code.visualstudio.com/) and the following plugins: [(1)](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), [(2)](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 1. navigate into the root dir of the cloned repo and `npm install` via your prefered shell
 1. to start the webapp run `npm start`

+> collect and share recipes.
+A running version of this app can be found here: https://recipehandler.web.app/